LEADNorthLLC/fhir-uds-training/module-6/exercise-1/instruction.md

 Ensure your container is running or refer back to Module 5: Exercise 1.

+**Load Necessary Code:** From the IRIS System Management Portal, navigate to System Explorer -> Classes.
+Select Import and choose

 From the IRIS System Management Portal, open the FHIRDEMO Production by navigating to Interoperability -> Configure -> Production from the **FHIRDEMO** namespace.
 Execute the following steps:

 1. **Add a Business Service:** Click on the plus `+` next to the **Services** header.